 In 1996 the Urban Learning Collaborative, formerly Milwaukee Teacher Education Center (MTEC), was founded by Dr. Martin Haberman and Jean Tyler to support educators and students.
-The Haberman and Tyler Innovation & Technology Program launched in conjunction with the 25th year celebration of ULC.
-Innovation and technology remain in demand in today’s teaching environment.
+In 2022, the Haberman and Tyler Urban Advancement Program was launched to support the advancement of urban communities.

 Your dollars at work

-Help the Haberman and Tyler Program provide the resources ULC needs to fully support our excellent educators as they shape tomorrow’s leaders.
+Help the Haberman and Tyler Program provide the resources ULC needs to fully support our excellent educators and scholars as they shape tomorrow’s leaders.

 Our Impact over 25 years